-- Deutsche Telekom AG in connection with United States Department of Justice and SEC investigations relating to payments made by certain Eastern European subsidiaries.
+- Deutsche Telekom in United States Department of Justice and SEC investigations relating to payments made by its Hungarian subsidiary, Magyar Telekom.

 - European member firm of a Big Four auditor in a PCAOB inquiry relating to auditor independence issues.